Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide100.md

 ![](./images/100/lab100-2.png)

 -   The generated key appears under Public key.
 Copy the the public key and save it in any text editor.
 Save the private key by clicking **Save Private Key**.
-Save the Public and Private keys as they will be used to provision your database instance.
+Keep note of where your Public and Private keys are located as they will be used to provision your database instance.

 ![](./images/100/putty4.png)